 - Overly Long Name: The Mighty Jagrafess of the Holy Hadrojassic Maxarodenfoe.
 (The Editor: "I call him Max!")

 - Plot-Sensitive Button: After Rose's manacles short out, she has to free the Doctor using the sonic screwdriver.
 "What do I do?"
 "Flick the switch!"

-Suki: I want work for Satellite Five because... the pay scheme is really good—
+Suki (recording): I want to work for Satellite Five because my sister can't afford university.
+And the pay scheme is really good...